Workers’ Compensation Act

 - Sec.
 31-294b.
 Report of injury to employer.

 - Sec.
 31-294c.
 Notice of claim for compensation.
 Notice contesting liability.
+Exception for dependents of certain deceased employees.

 - Sec.
 31-294d.
 Medical and surgical aid; hospital and nursing service.